mbbrodie/lstm_stock_trading/README.md

 ## Description ##

-In this agent, trades are made naively, by choosing the security with the highest returns in the last time period and investing 95% of the portfolio value in that security (the remaining 5% in cash).
+In this agent, trades are made naively, by choosing the security with the highest average returns over the last 10 minutes of collected data time period and investing 95% of the portfolio value un that security (the remaining 5% in cash).

 This agent is designed to be a starting point for new python agents that trade on the TDF.
 Either fork the repo or copy the code to make a new TDF agent.